openpolitics/manifesto/democracy.md

 Ban unelected Lords from serving in Government.

-Whips will be abolished.
-Every vote will be a free vote giving MPs the freedom to properly represent their constituents.
+A new criminal offence will be created outlawing the influencing of the parliamentary vote of any sitting MP.
+There will be no exceptions, making this offence apply to lobbying and partisan whipping.